MicrosoftDocs/dataexplorer-docs/data-explorer/using-diagnostic-logs.md

 * **Successful ingestion operations**: These logs have information about successfully completed ingestion operations.
 * **Failed ingestion operations**: These logs have detailed information about failed ingestion operations including error details.
-* **Ingestion batching operations**: These logs have detailed statistics of batches ready for ingestion (duration, batch size and blobs count).
+* **Ingestion batching operations**: These logs have detailed statistics of batches ready for ingestion (duration, batch size, blobs count, and [batching types](kusto/management/batchingpolicy.md#batching-types)).

 # [Commands and Queries](#tab/commands-and-queries)